kevinbror/algorithms/notes.md

 # Merge Sort
 - alg executes in the same time complexity no matter how sorted or unsorted the array is
-- time complexity: logarithmic O(log n)
+- time complexity: logarithmic O(n log n)
 - space complexity: linear O(n * k)
 - stable: yes
 - destructive: no